rikosintie/Discovery/README.md

 The "procurve-Config-pull.py" script uses the [netmiko](https://github.com/ktbyers/netmiko) library and the Google [textFSM](https://github.com/networktocode/ntc-templates/tree/master) libraries to connect to a switch, run show commands and create JSON files.

-Once the data has been collected, there are helper scripts that create port maps, CDP neighbor tables, LLDP neighbor tables, OSPF neighbor tables, etc.
+Once the data has been collected, there are helper scripts that create:

+- port maps
+- CDP neighbor tables
+- LLDP neighbor tables
+- OSPF neighbor tables

 A "show run structured" file is created in the "Running" directory.
 The Procurve firmware allows you to include the "structured" keyword after the "show running" command.
 This groups the output in an easier to read format.